e-tho/iwmenu/README.md

 iwmenu -m fuzzel
 ```

 If your launcher is not supported, or you need to add additional flags, you can specify `custom` as the menu and provide your command using the `--menu-command` flag.
+Ensure your launcher supports an input/script mode, and that it is properly configured in the command.

 ```console
 iwmenu -m custom --menu-command "my_custom_launcher --flag"